sombriks/my-golang-handbook/README.md

 Enter inside each individual exercise folder and
 `go run <filename>.go [arguments maybe]`.

-A dedicated README.md file might exist sometimes.
+A dedicated README.md file might exist sometimes, explaining how to run the sample otherwise.

 ## What I am studying and what I am not